indianakernick/STELA/README.md

 A scripting language built for speed in world where JavaScript runs on web servers.

+**Disclamer:**
+I'm calling this a "scripting language built for speed" but does that really make sense?
+If you want speed, you need control.
+You need to be able to do unsafe things. std::string_view is fast but std::string_view is also unsafe.
+It could hold a tangling pointer if you're not careful. operator[] is fast but it's unsafe. operator[] doesn't do bounds checking.
+I've never used .at() and I never will!
+I know what I'm doing.
+I know not to access memory outside the bounds of an array.

+Being safe costs performance.
+Scripting languages are meant to be safe because scripts are meant to be written by both non-programmers and programmers.
+I'll try to get as much safety and speed as I can.
+Even if I don't make this as fast as I would like, it will still be much faster than Lua simply due to LLVM and static typing.

 ## Examples

 Support for compiling to C++ has arrived!
 However, the resultant program has an empty main function and